 Have you ever seen those Red Lobster commercials – you know, the ones for their “endless shrimp” special?
 They’re kind of hard to miss.
-Anyway, while I can think of about a million things I’d rather have an endless supply of than cute little crustaceans, I was intrigued by their idea of tossing protein in flaky coconut and frying it to crispy perfection.
+Anyway, while I can think of about a million things I’d rather eat than an endless supply of cute little crustaceans, I was intrigued by their idea of tossing protein in flaky coconut and frying it to crispy perfection.

 - ¼ cup soy sauce

 - ¾ cup shredded coconut (sweetened or unsweetened)

 - ¼ cup vegetable or canola oil, for frying

 - ½ cup coconut cream (from a 15-oz. can of full-fat coconut milk)